 Staying active is important for everyone.
 However, being active when you live with a chronic condition, such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, emphysema or chronic bronchitis, can make remaining active difficult.
 Even gentle forms of exercise or activity can improve your lung function, and one of the best forms of gentle exercise is walking.
-Whether you’re a Dallas, Texas local or you’re in town for cellular therapy for lung disease at the Lung Institute, we’ve compiled a list of the best Dallas walking trails for you to enjoy.
+Whether you’re a Dallas, Texas local or you’re in town for cellular therapy for lung disease at the Lung Health Institute, we’ve compiled a list of the best Dallas walking trails for you to enjoy.

 What are the best Dallas walking trails?